mcngnt/LeProjetProg2-des-wiiinneeers-/README.md

 - oilspills can happen in oceans and lakes, they slow down and damage boats.
 - monsters can appear and attack vehicles.
 They can be killed by clicking on them twice.
 If they reach a vehicle, they will board it and destroy it.

 The company earns money for each passenger and each portion of merchandise transported.
-Every time passengers get off in a city, or merchendise is sold in a city, it gains XP.
+Every time passengers get off in a city, or merchandise is sold in a city, it gains XP.
 Cities progress to the next level every 500 XP.
-A city with a higher level produces more merchendise.
+A city with a higher level produces more merchandise.

 If a city is becoming too isolated (too many passengers have been waiting to leave for too long), a growing red circle will appear.
 When the circle reaches its full size, the game is lost.